appsdock/docs/src/exceptions.md

 !!! danger "The setting does not exist."
     When setting the setting in the user preferences, it was found that the setting does not exist.

+## 11000

+!!! danger "An error occurred while connecting to the database."

+## 11001

+!!! danger "An error occurred while setup the ORM."

 ## 12000

 !!! danger "The server is currently not available."